edcarp/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > ~~~
 > {: .language-bash}
 >
-> Install the lastest version of Nextflow using this alternative syntax
+> Install the latest version of the workflow manager nextflow using this alternative syntax
 >
 > > ## Solution
 > >